 I had planned to explore the island of Madeira by self-driving.
 Then I heard some concerning stories about the road conditions.
 Is driving on Madeira truly as scary as some say?

-Because I love having the flexibility to go anywhere, I had set my mind on renting a car for my entire trip in Madeira.
-But then, just days before my flight, someone told me that driving on Madeira is meant to be insane.
+To have the greatest flexibility to go anywhere, I had set my mind on renting a car for my entire Madeira trip.
+Then, just days before my flight, someone told me that driving on Madeira is meant to be insane.

 My source even told me that ‘some of the houses are built with thicker walls just because cars keep crashing into them’.
 (Yes, I believed him.
 Don’t laugh.)